puppybits/Truth-News/svvdtjnhsa.md

 ### Building and maintaining the system

-This should be started by a company to create the blockchain software and associated scripts and apps to dis.
+This should be started by a company to create the blockchain software and associated scripts and apps to distr.
 Everything will be free.
 Readers can opt-in to cryptocurrency payments with the bulk going content creators, auditors and a tiny fraction to the company that maintains the system.
 All companies can